sentient-agi/Sentient-Enclaves-Framework/docs/setup.md

 # A Quickstart guide on getting started with Sentient's Enclave Framework 🚀

 We will focus on setting up the framework for running apps distributed in [reference apps](../reference_apps/) directory.
 We provide [`rbuilds.sh`](../rbuilds/rbuilds.sh) to simplify setting up applications for running them inside enclaves.
-The following steps utilize the same script for set-up.
+The following steps utilize the same script for setup.
 Issue the following commands in [`rbuilds`](../rbuilds) directory.
 > [!IMPORTANT]
 > The setup steps currently address setting up enclaves on **Amazon Linux 2023** only.
 For other distributions, the steps might vary.